nikkilr88/100-days-of-code/log.md

 ### Day 50 (July 15, 2017):

 **Today's Progress**: Halfway through!
 Continued with the web dev bootcamp.
-Learned about partials and using ejs inside of HTML.
+Learned about partials and using EJS inside of HTML.
 I also did a little work on the website.

 **Thoughts:** So far so good!